cyfe45/smart-contract-security-research/research/james-whittaker-approach-breaking-software.md

 ### 1. **Exploratory Testing for Vulnerability Discovery**
    - **Dynamic Exploration**: Instead of relying solely on automated tools or predefined test cases, auditors can explore the smart contract code dynamically.
 For example:
      - Test edge cases in contract functions, such as boundary conditions for input variables.
-     - [Simulate unexpected interactions between multiple contracts to identify logic vulnerabilities][1], [4].
+     - Simulate unexpected interactions between multiple contracts to identify logic vulnerabilities [1], [4].
-   - **Creative Attack Modelling**: Use Whittaker's "attack patterns" concept to simulate real-world attack scenarios, such as reentrancy attacks, integer overflows, or privilege escalation attempts[7][9].
+   - **Creative Attack Modelling**: Use Whittaker's "attack patterns" concept to simulate real-world attack scenarios, such as reentrancy attacks, integer overflows, or privilege escalation attempts [7], [9].

 ### 2. **Focus on High-Risk Areas**
    - **Critical Path Analysis**: Identify and prioritise testing of high-impact areas in the smart contract, such as functions handling user funds or access control mechanisms.